mikethefarmer/PDAL/doc/tutorial/pcl_ground/index.rst

 Simple Morphological Filter
 ------------------------------------------------------------------------------

-SMRF [Pingel2013]_.

-filters.smrf :ref:`smrf <filters.smrf>`
+The Simple Morphological Filter (SMRF) is one of two ground filters available via PDAL [Pingel2013]_.
+SMRF options can be found in the :ref:`<filters.smrf>` documentation.

 In each of the examples in this section, we will call the following ``pdal translate`` command.
 Simply create the ``pipeline.json`` according to each example and update the path as necessary.

 ::